 Release date: November 9, 2018

 If you're a fan of The Girl with the Dragon Tattoo movie franchise (either the Swedish trilogy or the American remake) you'll be please to hear that Lisbeth Salander will be returning to the cinema this year with an adaptation of the fourth book in the series, The Girl in the Spider's Web.
 This time played by The Crown's Claire Foy, who is taking over from Rooney Mara who took on the role in the American version, Lisbeth finds herself once again embroiled in a dangerous mystery.
-Very little is known about the film's plot, but as you can tell from the teaser trailer, it sounds like the vigilante will be visited by her past.
-Evil Dead and Don't Breath director Fede Alvarez is helming the project and, although he's absent from the trailer, Swedish actor Sverrir Gudnason is playing her partner in crime and sometimes lover Mikael Blomkvist, taking over from Daniel Craig who starred opposite Mara.
+Very little is known about the film's plot, but as you can tell from the trailer, it sounds like the vigilante will be visited by her past.
+Evil Dead and Don't Breath director Fede Alvarez is helming the project and Swedish actor Sverrir Gudnason is playing her partner in crime and sometimes lover Mikael Blomkvist, taking over from Daniel Craig who starred opposite Mara.

 Release date: November 16, 2018